OfficeDev/office-js-docs-pr/docs/outlook/on-new-compose-events-walkthrough.md

    - The "id" of the runtime is set to the descriptive name "autorun_runtime".
    - The "code" property has a child "page" property that is set to an HTML file and a child "script" property that is set to a JavaScript file.
 You'll create or edit these files in later steps.
 Office uses one of these values depending on the platform.
        - Office on Windows executes the event handlers in a JavaScript-only runtime, which loads a JavaScript file directly.
-       - Office on Mac and the web execute the handlers in a browser runtime, which loads an HTML file.
+       - Office on Mac, on the web, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) execute the handlers in a browser runtime, which loads an HTML file.
 That file, in turn, contains a `<script>` tag that loads the JavaScript file.

      For more information, see [Runtimes in Office Add-ins](../testing/runtimes.md).
    - The "lifetime" property is set to "short", which means that the runtime starts up when one of the events is triggered and shuts down when the handler completes.
 (In certain rare cases, the runtime shuts down before the handler completes.
 See [Runtimes in Office Add-ins](../testing/runtimes.md).)